stevenharman/stevenharman.net-octopress/source/_posts/2012-06-29-sensible-testing-is-about-sensible-design.markdown

 _should we mock or stub those methods?_

 The methods in question are queries.
-The `BalanceCalculator` presumably uses the results of those calls to do its work.
+The `BalanceCalculator` presumably uses the results of those queries to do its work.
 So why do we need to set an expectation that we should call those methods?
 Afterall, if we don't call them we'll not have their resulting values, so we won't be able to do the work, so the test __should__ fail.
 Right?

-And If we don't call those methods and the test passes, then they don't need to be mocked nor stubbed as they aren't necessary.
+And if we don't call those methods and the test passes, then they neither need to be mocked nor stubbed as they are unnecessary.

-So to stub or mock... how do we know when to use which?
+So, to stub or mock... how do we know when to use which?

 My heuristic is that stubs are for queries and mocks are for commands.
 In a very generic sense I'm talking about [Command-query separation][cqrs] applied